-- Visibility—To change a layer's visibility, click the Toggles visibility button .
+- Set visibility—To change a layer's visibility, click the Toggles visibility button .

-Layers that are set as not visible in the Contents pane at the time of sync will be included in the downloaded layers in the Illustrator file and will be set to be invisible in the Illustrator Layers panel.
+Layers that are set as not visible in the Contents pane at the time of sync will be included in the downloaded layers in the Illustrator file (if the Toggles Sync button is turned on) and will be set as not visible in the Illustrator Layers panel.